commandAGI/commandAGI/docs/examples.md

 **File**: `examples/10_programming.py`

-**Description**: Demonstrates how to use CommandLAB for programming tasks, such as opening a code editor, writing code, and running it.
+**Description**: Demonstrates how to use commandAGI2 for programming tasks, such as opening a code editor, writing code, and running it.

 **Status**: ⚠️ Works with limitations